radiant/radiant-clipped-extension/README.md

 * John Long
 * William Ross

-Copyright 2011 the radiant team.
-Released under the same terms as radiant.
+Copyright 2011 the Radiant team.
+Released under the same terms as Radiant.